bbarcesaj125/imgdb/README.md

 as well as RottenTomatoes.

-The application makes use of the freely available **[IMDb datasets](https://www.imdb.com/interfaces/)** to extract the required information (e.g, genres, title, rating, etc).
+The application makes use of the freely available **[IMDb datasets](https://www.imdb.com/interfaces/)** to extract the required information (e.g., genres, title, rating, etc).
 To achieve that, `Imgdb` also uses `Google Custom Search API` to make sure the entered title is exactly what the user is looking for.